opal/opal-rails/README.md

 After changing the version of the `opal` gem (e.g. via `bundle update opal`) or any configuration flag **you should trash the `#{Rails.root}/tmp/cache/assets` folder**, otherwise you could see a cached source compiled before the change.

+Waiting for [this pull request on sprockets](https://github.com/sstephenson/sprockets/pull/508) to be merged.

 ## Usage